-Can You Afford Long Term Care Insurance?
+Can You Afford Long Term Insurance?
 Can You Afford NOT to Have It?

 When it comes to Long Term Care Insurance, many people feel that the cost does not equal the value.
-Yes, it can be a costly monthly payment, but can you put a price on the care that you or your loved one receives when they need it most?
+Yes, it can be a costly monthly payment.
+However, can you put a price on the care that you or your loved one receives when they need it most?

 This is why it is so important to consider long term care insurance now.
 Who is going to pay these costs, when you need them the most?
 Certainly not Medicare!
 All of us have home insurance to protect us from any damage that can occur to our homes.
 We have auto insurance to help us in the event of an accident or injury in our cars.
 Doesn’t it make sense to have insurance that can provide the support, care and comfort if you become too ill, sick or old, to care for yourself?